TontonTremblay/controller_vive_communication/README.md

 - Streams controller data over UDP to another computer
 - Low-latency data transmission suitable for real-time applications
 - Cross-platform compatibility (sender on Windows, receiver on any platform)
+- 3D visualization of controller positions and movements
+- Motion trails to track controller movement paths
+- Visual feedback when controller triggers are pressed

 ## Requirements